saltstack/salt/doc/topics/cloud/vagrant.rst

 .. _`multiple machines`: https://www.vagrantup.com/docs/multi-machine/

 Salt-cloud uses ssh to provision the minion.
-Usually, you will want to use the address of a bridged network adapter for ssh.
-This address is not known until DHCP assigns it.
-If you include an ``ifconfig`` command in the Vagranfile provision script, the driver can read the address from the output of the ``vagrant up`` command.
+There must be a routable path from the cloud master to the VM.
+Usually, you will want to use a bridged network adapter for ssh.
+The address will not be known until DHCP assigns it.
+If the configuration setting ``ssh_host`` is not defined, the driver will attempt to read the address from the output of an ``ifconfig`` command.

 Profile configuration example: